WHAT IS COMPUTER SCIENCE?

 WHAT CAN YOU EXPECT FROM COMPUTER SCIENCE?

-You will develop an in-depth understanding of computer science theory and develop your practical skills in both the use of software and programming languages.
-You will develop your analytical, logical and problem-solving skills through the application of your learning to real-world scenarios.
+You will develop an in-depth understanding of computer science theory and expand your practical skills in both the use of software and programming languages.

 HOW IS THE COURSE ASSESSED?

-Assessment is through examinations and coursework with 20% of your final grade from coursework.
-You will complete two examinations at the end of the second year.
+Assessment is through two examinations worth 40% each and one non-exam based assessment worth 20% of your final grade.
+You will complete the two externally assessed examinations at the end of the second year, one of which is on a computer.

 WHO IS THE COURSE SUITABLE FOR?